-REFORM works with local grassroots organizations and lawmakers across the country on both sides of the political aisle to build more effective state parole and probation models.
-We focus on common-sense legislative reforms that prioritize rehabilitation, families, and safe communities.
+REFORM works with bipartisan coalitions and lawmakers from both sides of the aisle to build more effective state parole and probation systems.
+We focus on common-sense legislative reforms that prioritize rehabilitation, accountability, families, and safe communities.

 Legislative Success to Date:

 Championing laws that strengthen families and communities while promoting public safety for all is one of our core tenets.
 Since our founding in 2019, our bipartisan, solutions-based approach has enabled us to pass 17 bills in 11 states, creating pathways for nearly 700,000 people to exit the supervision system and transition to work and wellbeing, which is shown to reduce recidivism and increase the chances of success for individuals and their families.

 These reforms, all of which received bipartisan support, will help move us toward a justice system that holds people accountable, incentivizes good behavior, encourages success, and saves taxpayers millions of dollars, all while making neighborhoods safer.

 In 2022, REFORM passed legislation to improve outcomes and success rates for people on probation and safely reduce the overall size of Florida’s probation system.

 REFORM formed the bipartisan Florida Safety Coalition, made up of directly impacted people, law enforcement, reentry service providers, and business leaders.
 Organizations such as the Florida Rights Restoration Coalition, Police Benevolent Association, Americans for Prosperity, American Conservative Union, and Operation New Hope played a critical role in the process.

 After receiving unanimous support in both the Florida House and Senate, SB 752 was signed into law by Governor Ron DeSantis.